≡ Menu

 • Equities have traditionally outgunned every other asset class when it comes to long-term returns.
 They are the most powerful asset class in your diversified portfolio.

 • Equities are capable of outstripping inflation.
-They’ve historically delivered a return of 5% after inflation, in the UK.
+World equities have historically delivered a long-run return of 6% after inflation.

 • The longer you hold equities, the better your chance of achieving your financial goals.